 If you’re used to eating out, this approach will have you spending more time in your own kitchen (could be a good thing!)

 - Mediterranean diet

 Healthy food combinations

-May not get to the root metabolic imbalance/s leading to weight loss resistance
+May not get to the root metabolic imbalance/s leading to difficulties with weight loss

 Loss of fat

 Doesn’t address metabolic imbalances and may even lead to metabolic issues if followed for too long

 - Jenny Craig

 Encourages lifestyle changes